munetomo-maruyama/mmRISC-1/README.md

   (4) Updated JTAG interface schematic. <br>
   (5) Changed operation of application mmRISC_SampleCPU. <br>
   (6) Add a retro text video game StarTrek as an application. <br>
-### 2022.02.12 Fixed a bug in cpu_pipeline.v of mmRISC Core
+### 2022.02.12 Fixed a bug in HALT/RESUME operations of mmRISC Core
-  BUG: Sometimes ignored HALT/RESUME Requests from Debugger during ID Stage is being stalled due to memory wait cycles.
+  BUG: Sometimes ignored HALT/RESUME Requests from Debugger during ID Stage is being stalled due to memory wait cycles. <br>
   WHY: DBG_HALT_ACK  and DBG_RESUME_ACK are asserted in one cycle even during ID stallings.
-If these ACK signals are asserted, corresponding DBG_HALT_REQ and DBG_RESUME_REQ are immediately negated, then the pipeline control may ignore DBG_HALT_REQ and DBG_RESUME_REQ.
+If these ACK signals are asserted, corresponding DBG_HALT_REQ and DBG_RESUME_REQ are immediately negated, then the pipeline control may ignore DBG_HALT_REQ and DBG_RESUME_REQ. <br>
-  FIX: DBG_HALT_ACK  and DBG_RESUME_ACK are asserted only at last of ID stages after its stalls.
+  FIX: DBG_HALT_ACK and DBG_RESUME_ACK are asserted only at last of ID stages after its stalls in cpu_pipeline.v. <br>
+### 2022.03.20 FIxed following bugs in Floating Point Instructions in mmRISC Core
+  BUG1: FMV W.X and FMV X.W sometimes could not transfer correct data according to pipeline stall or wait-cycle timing. <br>
+  WHY1: EX_FPU_DSTDATA was active only when EX_ALU_DST1 was asserted.  <br>
+  FIX1: EX_FPU_DSTDATA is connected from ex_busZ directly in cpu_datapath.v.
+EX_FPU_SRCDATA is stretched until next updating in cpu_fpu32.v. <br><br>
+  BUG2: In FLW (load) followed by FMADD.S/FMSUB.S/FNMSUB.S/FNMADD.S, the register contention check between FLW's destination and FMADD's source 3 (src3) was not implemented. <br>
+  WHY2: The register contention check between FLW's destination and FMADD's source 3 (src3) was not implemented. <br>
+  FIX2: Contention check between FLW's destination and FMADD's source 3 (src3) is implemented in cpu_pipeline.v. <br>

 ## ISA
 RV32IM[A][F]C (configurable)